 Anger, like all other emotions, should not be suppressed.

 Gottman says you can actually use anger.
-For example, when you use anger to stand up for yourself, you gain self respect (true, also read: why you need to be bad).
+For example, when you use anger to stand up for yourself, you gain self-respect.

-But to be a good emotions, you have to express openly and in non destructive ways.
+But to allow anger to transmute into a positive force, you have to express it openly and in non-destructive ways.

-The right way to express instead is like this:
+The right way to express it instead is like this:

 I feel so angry right now and it’s a fair emotion.
 I can handle this feeling and I need to talk to him right away and fix this situation

-When you’re angry, it’s not true that “getting it off your chest” will help.
+When you’re angry, it’s not true that “getting it off your chest” will help (also read pop-psychology and self-help myths).
 Ranting and raging without a listening partner only makes you angrier.

 Avoid Children-Centered Marriages